-If an infection is suspected, doctors may use a needle to remove a sample of amniotic fluid from around the uterus and analyze it (called amniocentesis).
+If an infection is suspected, doctors may use a needle to remove a sample of amniotic fluid from around the fetus and analyze it (called amniocentesis).

 If the pregnancy is 34 weeks or more, usually artificial starting (induction) of labor

 If the pregnancy is less than 34 weeks, usually rest, close monitoring usually in the hospital, antibiotics, and sometimes corticosteroids

 If the pregnancy is less than 32 weeks, usually magnesium sulfate to prevent bleeding in the brain and problems with development of the newborn's brain

 If labor does not begin within 6 to 12 hours, the risk of infection in the uterus and in the fetus increases.
 Therefore, a doctor or certified nurse midwife usually artificially starts labor ( induces labor), depending on whether the fetus is mature enough for delivery:

 If the fetus is in severe distress or the uterus is infected, labor is usually induced and the baby is delivered regardless of the length of the pregnancy.